SWATGenXSWAT+ calibration QA

-Calibrating SWAT+ against USGS streamflow only works when each gage sits on the channel that represents the same place in the model.
-This is how SWATGenX makes that match on the Peace River HUC-8 — and decides which gages are ready for automatic calibration.
+Calibrating SWAT+ against USGS streamflow only works when each gage sits on the channel that represents the same place in the model — here is how SWATGenX makes that match NHD-first, classifies every gage, and vets which ones are truly ready for hands-off calibration.

 This is the second step of the SWATGenX streamflow-QA pipeline: after the river network is delineated from NHDPlus HR (see the delineation comparison), each USGS gage has to be tied to the SWAT+ channel that represents the same hydrologic location.
 Get this wrong and a perfectly good model will appear to fail calibration for the wrong reason.